 Too difficult to pull air through?
 You may need to empty the water a bit.
-The water not bubbling or the draw feels too open?
+Is the water not bubbling or the draw feels too open?
 Add some water to your base.
 Testing this before you start your session prevents you from having to interrupt your session to completely disassemble your hookah (coals and all) in order to add or remove water.

 9. Don't Be Afraid to Adjust Your Coals